chef-boneyard/ohai/README.md

 #### Resource Attributes

 - `plugin_name` - The name to give the plugin on the filesystem.
 Should be string, default is name of resource.
-- `plugin path` - The path to your custom plugin directory.
+- `path` - The path to your custom plugin directory.
 Defaults to a directory named 'ohai_plugins' in the Chef config dir
+- `source_file` - The source file for the plugin in your cookbook if not NAME.rb
+- `compile_time` - Should the resource run at compile time.
+This defaults to true

 #### examples